cvlab-columbia/diff-usion/README.md

 ## Reproducing our results

-First, download the datasets.
-[AFHQ](https://www.kaggle.com/datasets/dimensi0n/afhq-512), [Retina](https://www.kaggle.com/datasets/paultimothymooney/kermany2018).
-The butterfly dataset was obtained from iNaturalist and the KikiBouba dataset was generated from the repository, but we have provided the compressed folders in the following google drive [link] () for ease of use.
+First, download the datasets: [AFHQ](https://www.kaggle.com/datasets/dimensi0n/afhq-512), [Retina](https://www.kaggle.com/datasets/paultimothymooney/kermany2018).
+The [Butterfly] (https://drive.google.com/file/d/1AFp4t0ykNqOpYcxFeLJBQgOIk5jYaSwE/view?usp=sharing) dataset was obtained from iNaturalist and the [KikiBouba](https://drive.google.com/file/d/17ibF3tzFiZrMb9ZnpYlLEh-xmWkPJpNH/view?usp=drive_link) dataset was generated from the [Kiki Bouba generative model](https://github.com/TAU-VAILab/kiki-bouba) repository, but we have provided the compressed folders in the google drive links for ease of use.
 We are not able to release the black hole dataset publicly.

 Next, download the fine-tuned lora weights, clip embeddings, and ensemble classifiers from [here](https://drive.google.com/file/d/1pSI9gh9nD74A3O7CRDw4iD3fL2Boj9Hk/view?usp=sharing).
 Place the 'results' folder in the root directory.